 Drinking: There’s a good reason why most athletes avoid alcohol as much as possible.
-The most annoying effect of drinking (apart from deadly hangovers, obviously) is heavy dehydration.
+The most annoying effect of drinking (apart from deadly hangovers, obviously) is dehydration.
 Dry joints and muscles mean a much lower elasticity, which makes them at a much higher risk of getting strained or torn.
 You may not feel it as much if you’re under 25-30 years old, but even then, having a huge party before a sporting day will definitely increase the risk of injury.
 If you must, make sure to drink plenty of water before going to bed and as soon as you wake up.
 It will even help getting that hangover quickly out of the way.

 Having good gear is also essential to the safe practice of the sport, and every cable park will make sure you’re wearing both impact vest and helmet before hitting the water.
-If you really get hooked, you may then think about getting your own gear, as what’s available for free in most parks is usually of low quality, often old and damaged (particularly boards and bindings).
+If you really get hooked, you may then think about getting your own gear, as what’s available for free in most parks is usually of low quality, sometimes old or damaged (particularly boards and bindings).
 Accessories can also be useful–even necessary in some cases–depending on the nature of previous injuries.

-If you’re 40 or older and stopped exercising long ago, you should be extra careful when wakeboarding, even if you used to in the past (I even want to say, especially if you used to wakeboard in the past, as it can easily make you overconfident – good technical skills but a weak body is the quickest way to get injured).
+If you’re 40 or older and stopped exercising long ago, you should be extra careful when wakeboarding or waterskiing, even if you used to in the past (in fact, especially if you used to wakeboard in the past, as it could make you overconfident – good technical skills with an unprepared body is a recipe for trouble).

 Make sure you warm up properly and take it real easy on your first few sessions, ideally spacing them out by 2 or 3 days to let your body completely recover.
-You’ll probably experience very sore muscles the next day after your first session, especially in your lower back and butt, so make sure to stretch out as much as possible to relieve those weathered muscles and slowly increase their elasticity.
+You may experience sore muscles the next day after your first session, and if you do, it will probably be all of them…!
+So make sure to stretch out as much as possible to relieve those weathered muscles and eventually increase their elasticity.

 - Best Floating Sunglasses for Sailing, Fishing, SUPing & Kayaking